8 minute read

 Didn’t Facebook announce they were introducing Business Profiles?
 Can we use those?

 Facebook did announce that they were testing work profiles, back in 2021.
 Nothing happened for ages.
 Then in September 2023, they announced that users can now create multiple personal profiles on Facebook, similar to Instagram.
-I’ve tested this feature and looks like it’s designed for content creators who want to keep their professional and personal profiles separate.
-There’s no options to add your second profile as a Page / Business Manager / Business Suite admin.
-So far, it looks like it’s not designed for administering business assets.
-Dang it.
+I’ve tested this feature, and it’s designed for content creators who want to keep their professional and personal profiles separate.
+You can use your additional profile to post and interact in groups, but you can’t add it as an admin on a Business Suite or any of its assets.
+Once you’ve created your additional profile, you can switch into it from your main profile, just like you switch between your personal profile and the pages you manage.

-The best thing to do at this point is test out it, but be very cautious with making any changes to the way your charity assets are managed while this feature is still so new.
+The best thing to do at this point is test out these new additional profiles, but be very cautious with making any changes to the way your charity assets are managed while this feature is still new.
 It may be improved or extended in the future.

 If and when proper work profiles are widely available to charities, we’ll update you about it – sign up to Digital Charity Lab emails to get our ezine and other updates.